michaelb/sniprun/README.md

  :SnipTerminate
 ```

-Under the hood, what it does is just kill Sniprun (and its child processes) and relaunch it, thus a more mnemonic alias for the intention is set `:SnipReset` but it does basically the same thing as terminate, but also cleans the cache directory.
+Under the hood, what it does is just kill Sniprun (and its child processes) and relaunch it, thus a more mnemonic alias for the intention is set `:SnipReset` that does basically the same thing as terminate, but also cleans the cache directory.

 Alternatively, exit Neovim.